 - That the marriage has not been consummated owing to the wilful refusal of the other party to consummate it

-- That either party did not validly consent to it, whether in consequence of duress, mistake, unsoundness of mind or otherwise
+- That either party did not validly consent to it, whether in consequence of duress, mistake, incapacity or otherwise

-- That at the time of the marriage either party though capable of giving a valid consent was suffering from a mental disorder
+- That at the time of the marriage, either party, though capable of giving valid consent, was suffering from a mental disorder

-- That at the time of the marriage the respondent was suffering from venereal disease in a communicable form
+- That at the time of the marriage, the respondent was suffering from a sexually transmitted disease (STD)

-Although these conditions sound fairly self explanatory the law expands further and far more has to be established in order to satisfy the courts that an annulment should be granted.
+Although these conditions sound relatively self-explanatory, the law expands further and far more has to be established in order to satisfy the courts that an annulment should be granted.